 The transcendence presented by the miniature is a special transcendence, a transcendence that erases the productive possibilities of understanding through time.
 Its locus is thereby the nostalgic. - Susan Stewart

 The exhibition considered notions of beauty, nostalgia, impermanence, and passing time.
-Motivated by the deterioration of memory and how this is represented nostalgically through miniature objects, the exploration comprised an installation of jewellery and objects, made one a day, over the course of one year.
+Motivated by the deterioration of memory and how this is represented nostalgically through miniature objects, the exploration comprised an installation of jewellery and objects, made one a day, over one year

 METALS DESIGN STUDIO JAMFACTORY